dgis/emu48android/ReadMe.txt

 - Serial Ports (Wire or Ir)

 TODO
+- Bug: Port1 is not enable from the state.e48 file!
+- Settings show KML log should be true by default.
-- Open Emu48 with a state file shared with it
+- Open Emu48 with a state file shared with it (Can not work)
 - Support 8bits images
 - Bug: No refresh with the clock
 - Option to allow rotation